 As noted above, lawsuits against entities other than the worker’s employer are available to the injured worker providing he can meet his burden of proof.
 Under the Labor Law, owners and general contractors may be strictly liable for certain types of accidents.
 In those instances, the worker only needs to prove the nature and extent of his injuries and their impact on his present and future life to recover damages.
 Other subcontractors and suppliers on the construction site may be liable under various code provisions or based on negligence, and in those instances, the injured worker has a more difficult burden of proof.
 Should the worker successfully recover monetary damages from some entity other than his employer, whether by settlement or judgment, the workers’ compensation carrier has a statutory lien against the recovered amount.

 Contact a Westchester County law firm

-For nearly 20 years, the Law Offices of Jonathan D. Sands has fought to pursue full compensation for its injured clients.
+For over 30 years, the Law Offices of Jonathan D. Sands has fought to pursue full compensation for its injured clients.
 Lawsuits involving construction site accidents require extensive investigation and detailed knowledge of the construction process.
 Experts in the fields of safety, engineering and construction are often necessary to ensure that the injured worker’s claim will have the best possible result.
 Contact our office to discuss your case today.